 Biblical Stories as Historical Documents

 The supposed residence territory of the speakers of the Nostratic languages has been formed by numerous mountain ranges and plateaus.
-Places of settlements were very suitable for the life of prehistoric man due to good environment.
-Wild species of cultivated at present plants such as wheat, barley and legumes were spread in the Middle East widely.
-At about the 9th mill BC man begun to engage in primitive economy – agriculture and cattle breeding.
-Archaeological evidences suggest that in the 8-9th mill BC Asia Minor was inhabited by people of rather high cultural level.
-Small farming and pastoral groups populated the Zagros Mountains, Sinjar and the Taurus and only occasionally came down to valleys.
+Places of settlements were very suitable for the life of prehistoric man due to the good environment.
+Wild species of cultivated at present plants such as wheat, barley, and legumes were spread in the Middle East widely.
+At about the 9th mill BC man begun to engage in a primitive economy – agriculture and cattle breeding.
+Archaeological evidence suggests that in the 8-9th mill BC Asia Minor was inhabited by people of rather high cultural level.
+Small farming and pastoral groups populated the Zagros Mountains, Sinjar, and the Taurus and only occasionally came down to valleys.

 Comparative Ethnography as an Instrument for Learning Ways of the Development of Spiritual Culture of Different Peoples

-It is known that so-called principle of superposition occurs during migration of different ethnic groups very often.
-That is during migration of ethnic groups some of them stayed at the old place of residence and they could be superimposed by new alien population of another ethnic origin.
-Thus, newly arrived population of other cultures and languages was undergone spiritual influence of the remaining old-timers.
-The aliens perceive from them existing place names, vocabulary necessary for new conditions and also often liked customs and rituals.
-Knowing exactly which ethnic groups in turn inhabited the same territory, we can specifically study not only the common features of their languages but also their spiritual and material culture.
+It is known that the so-called principle of superposition occurs during the migration of different ethnic groups very often.
+That is during the migration of ethnic groups some of them stayed at the old place of residence and they could be superimposed by the new alien population of another ethnic origin.
+Thus, the newly arrived population of other cultures and languages was undergone the spiritual influence of the remaining old-timers.
+The aliens perceive from them existing place names, vocabulary necessary for new conditions, and also often liked customs and rituals.
+Knowing exactly which ethnic groups, in turn, inhabited the same territory, we can specifically study not only the common features of their languages but also their spiritual and material culture.
 For example, knowing that the territory of Western Ukraine was once inhabited by the ancient Bulgars, we can study cultural and social connections between Ukrainians and Chuvash.
-They can be found in the folk song, dance, embroidery, handicrafts.
-The observed analogies can characterize not only the continuity and interaction of cultures, but also to estimate the time of occurrence and existence of new beliefs, customs and the source of their borrowing.
+They can be found in folk songs, dances, embroidery, handicrafts.
+The observed analogies can characterize not only the continuity and interaction of cultures but also estimate the time of occurrence and existence of new beliefs, customs, and the source of their borrowing.
 We concluded that the Urheimat of the ancient Greeks were in the area, which was later inhabited by the northern Germans, and further by the ancestors of the Ukrainians.
 The Greek language substrate confirms this conclusion.
-However, evidences can be found also by comparing the ethnography of the ancient Greeks and the Ukrainians.
+However, evidence can be found also by comparing the ethnography of the ancient Greeks and the Ukrainians.
 For example, folk dances under the same name "Crane" were known among the ancient Greeks and Ukrainians.
 Judging from the descriptions of dancing, they very similar to each other.
 Consequently, this dance existed among the Greeks already five thousand years ago, now they have forgotten it during the turbulent events of their own history, but the Ukrainians, being more tied to their tradition, maintained it to this day.
 Sure, this dance was supposed to exist by the Northern Germans.
 As its availability and its absence may be important for science facts.
 We can also specify the other Greek-Ukrainian cultural parallel having the analogy also in other East Slavic peoples.
-The Ukrainian word korovod, khorovod (Russian khorovod, Bruss. karagod, etc.) “round dance” agreed with gr. χωρεια “round dance" and χωρσ ”choir".
+The Ukrainian word korovod, khorovod (Russian khorovod, Bruss. karagod, etc.) “round dance” agreed with gr. χορεια “round dance" and χοροσ ”choir".
 Slavic words have no satisfactory etymology, so it is likely that they were the ancient Greek culture substrate, as the tradition of the round dances too.

 Initial Structuring of Human Society